stonepros/stone/doc/rados/operations/placement-groups.rst

   Total PGs = :math:`\frac{OSDs \times 100}{pool \: size}`

-Where **pool size** is either the number of replicas for replicated pools or the K+M sum for erasure coded pools (as returned by **ceph osd erasure-code-profile get**).
+Where **pool size** is either the number of replicas for replicated pools or the K+M sum for erasure coded pools (as returned by **stone osd erasure-code-profile get**).

-You should then check if the result makes sense with the way you designed your Ceph cluster to maximize `data durability`_, `object distribution`_ and minimize `resource usage`_.
+You should then check if the result makes sense with the way you designed your Stone cluster to maximize `data durability`_, `object distribution`_ and minimize `resource usage`_.

 The result should always be **rounded up to the nearest power of two**.